LearnWeb3DAO/Defi-Exchange/README.md

             `Ether` and `Crypto Dev` tokens because there is no ratio currently */
         if(cryptoDevTokenReserve == 0) {
-            // Transfer the `cryptoDevToken` address from the user's account to the contract cryptoDevToken.transferFrom(msg.sender, address(this), _amount);
+            // Transfer the `cryptoDevToken` from the user's account to the contract cryptoDevToken.transferFrom(msg.sender, address(this), _amount);
             // Take the current ethBalance and mint `ethBalance` amount of LP tokens to the user.
             // `liquidity` provided is equal to `ethBalance` because this is the first time user